 Embrace non-damaging styling techniques

 It's no secret that heat can wreak havoc on your strands, and this can be especially true for those with textured hair.
 This means it's crucial to style your hair with care.
 If you're not ready to give up heat styling, add a heat protectant to your collection.
-We love Mizani's Style Shifter Society Heat Screen, a weightless spray that helps shield against heat damage from blow-dryers, hooded dryers, flat irons, and diffusers up to 450°F.
+We love Mizani's Style Shifter Society Heat Protectant Spray, a spray with a lightweight formula that helps shield against heat damage from blow-dryers, hooded dryers, flat irons, and diffusers up to 450°F.

 While heat protectants are great, we also recommend including a few heatless styles in your styling rotation.
 There are countless ways to style your textured hair without heat, from two-strand twists and braids to twist-outs.
 Check out our guide, 15 Heatless Curls Techniques That Are Easy to Follow, if you need some more ideas.